N-emitters as possible sign-posts of GC formation: From N-emitters to GC populations

 The GC formation rate $\rho_{\rm GC}(z)$ can directly be translated to the predicted age distribution of GCs, if we assume that the mass function of GCs at their formation is constant, on average, with cosmic time.
 The resulting age distribution, predicted for different lower redshift limits \zmin\ of the occurrence of N-emitters is shown in Fig.~\ref{fig_age}.
 In all cases the predicted distributions are asymmetric, showing a peak age for GC formation of $\sim 12-12.5$ Gyr, at rapid decrease towards older ages, and a more extended tail down to an age given by the adopted redshift ``cutoff'' age (given by $\zmin$).

 In our simple picture, the peak age is determined by the combination of a decreasing frequency of N-emitters and the rise of cosmic SFR density, the rapid decrease at ages $\ga 12.5$ Gyr (above the peak) is due to the decrease of \rhosfr\ at $z \ga 8$, and the tail at low ages depends on the behaviour of $f_N$ at $z <3$, which is currently not constrained.
 In case of a slower decrease of the cosmic star-formation rate density, as suggested by the GLIMPSE survey, our simple model predicts an additional, sharp peak in the age distribution of GCs at very early ages ($\sim 13.2$ Gyr, see Fig.~\ref{fig_age}).
 Given the typical observational age uncertainties \footnote{For example, in the MW GC data used here from the compilation of \cite{Valenzuela2025Globular-cluste} the mean age uncertainty is 0.55 Gyr.}, this narrow peak at high-$z$ would probably remain undetected.
+This also shows that the exact value of the N-emitter fraction at $z \ga 7$ is not important for the predicted age distribution and that a possible contribution of AGN to the N-emitter population at high-$z$ does not significantly affect this result.
+We discuss this issue further below (Sect.~\ref{s_caveat} ).

 Observed age distributions of GC populations in the Milky Way and a massive elliptical galaxy NGC 1407 are also shown in Fig.~\ref{fig_age}, for comparison.
 They illustrate variations of inferred age distributions in different galaxy types \citep[see e.g.~discussions in ][]{Valenzuela2024Galaxy-archaeol}.
 Qualitatively, our predicted age distributions resemble the observed ones in all three features described above, with a peak at 12-12.5 Gyr, a tail at younger ages, and a drop towards the cosmic age.
-Compared to other existing GC formation and evolution models, including semi-analytical, cosmological hydro, and other models, our simple models fares quite well, as can be seen from the comparison presented by \cite{Valenzuela2025Globular-cluste}. \looseness=-1
+Compared to other existing GC formation and evolution models, including semi-analytical, cosmological hydro, and other models, our simple models fares quite well, as can be seen from the comparison presented by \cite{Valenzuela2025Globular-cluste}.